adamjhc/stream-vertex-cover/report/report.md

 Source:

 - Local - You have direct access to the graph, for example, in the form of a file.
 - Stream - You do not have direct access, the data is streamed to you in pieces.
+This may be either due to the size of the data (it being too large to feasibly store) or due to the nature of the data.
+This nature being that it doesn't yet exist as stored data and so must be processed in some way from pre-existing data.

 ### Cases